Effexor

 Aftercare Programs

 An aftercare program is another valuable kind of sobriety support program for people in recovery.
-Aftercare is specifically designed for alumni of drug and alcohol rehab programs and offers personalized peer support in a group environment.
+These programs are specifically designed for alumni of drug and alcohol rehab programs and offers personalized peer support in a group environment.

 Aftercare is just one option for continuing care after detox and rehab, but it can be combined with other programs like IOP, sober living, or regular attendance at a local recovery support group for best results.